Kurtosis in Excel (KURT)

 Calculating Sample Kurtosis in Excel

 Contrary to popular belief, sample excess kurtosis does not equal sample kurtosis less 3 (as it is with population kurtosis), but you need to adjust the minus 3 for the data set being a sample.

 Therefore you can calculate sample kurtosis from sample excess kurtosis (which is the direct result of the built-in KURT Excel function) as follows:

 Sample Kurtosis = Sample Excess Kurtosis + ( 3 (N-1)2 / ( (N-2) x (N-3) ) )

 Of course, if you don’t mind a large Excel file you can also calculate sample kurtosis directly using the sample kurtosis formula above.

-You can see how kurtosis Excel calculation works in practice in the Summary Statistics Calculator.
+You can see how kurtosis Excel calculation works in practice in the Descriptive Statistics Calculator.